 Employee holiday gifts

-These are small-value items that are given infrequently and are administratively impractical to account for.
+These are items that are small in value and given so infrequently that they are administratively impracticable to account for.
 Holiday turkeys, hams, gift baskets, occasional sports or theater tickets (but not season tickets), and other low-cost merchandise are common examples.

 Although de minimis fringe benefits are not included in an employee’s taxable income, they are still deductible by your company.
 Unlike customer gifts, there is no dollar limit for de minimis gifts.
 Many businesses, however, use an informal cutoff of $75.